patareco/rotatingPlayer/README.md

 # rotatingYTPlayer

 A simple custom youtube player that change orientation for videos that are both vertical and horizontal.
+The target usage is mainly on desktop since most user can't easily rotate their screen.

 Demo: https://nchantre.com/wp/wp-content/experiments/drone.html